anonymousr007/bhagavad-gita/README.md

 > BG 1.7: O best of Brahmins, hear too about the principal generals on our side, who are especially qualified to lead.
 These I now recount unto you.

+> Dronacharya was a teacher of military science and not really a warrior.
+However, he was on the battlefield as one of the commanders of the Kaurava army.
+An impudent Duryodhana even doubted the loyalty of his own preceptor.
+Cunning Duryodhana purposefully addressed his teacher as dwijottama (best amongst the twice-born, or Brahmins).
+His denigrating and vailed reminder for Dronacharya was that, if he did not display his valor in this battle, he would be considered a lowly Brahmin, who was only interested in the fine food and lavish lifestyle at the king’s palace.
+>
+> Then to cover up his vicious words and boost his teacher’s and his own morale; Duryodhana started naming all the great generals present on the Kaurava side, describing their valor and military expertise.